 We have a very high rate of freshman retention, as 92% of our students return for their sophomore year.
 This is well above the national average for colleges and universities, which is around 85%.

-Is the Franklin and Marshall Additional Writing Option required?
-Can I submit my responses after I have submitted my application?
+Can I submit additional materials after I have submitted my application?

-If you wish to submit responses after you complete your application, you can upload them on your F&M Application Portal.
-Although you will no longer be able to access your Common Application or Coalition Application, we invite you to write your responses to the optional prompts in a separate document and save this document as a PDF.
-Under your F&M Application Portal’s “Upload Materials,” select “Other Document” from the dropdown menu and upload the PDF file.
+If you wish to submit additional materials after you complete your application, you can upload them on your F&M Application Portal.
+Under your F&M Application Portal’s “Upload Materials,” select “Other Document” from the dropdown menu and upload your selected file.